shahaj90/php-mvc/README.md

-# Welcome to the PHP MVC framework
+# Welcome to the PHP MVC framework (jQuery Ajax CRUD)

 This is a simple MVC framework for building web applications in PHP.
 It's free and [open-source](LICENSE).